15 May Opening Night: Epiphyllum Cacti, Their Flowers, and the People Who Love Them

-We dig flowers that come with a whiff of danger.
-Flowers, for example, that grow from cacti.
+We like flowers with a whiff of danger.
+Like flower that grow from cacti.
 Flowers that bloom at night.
-For these reasons (and so many more), epiphyllums — known for howlingly beautiful flowers that typically blossom into the evening — are scratching this itch.
+For these reasons (and so many more), the epiphyllum plant — known for howlingly beautiful flowers that typically blossom into the evening — is scratching this itch.

 Last summer we picked up, from Walter Andersen nursery, an epiphyllum for our garden.
 Eight months later, after four days of rain last March, this lanky mass of fleshy stems started budding: mostly in fuchsia, with the exception of one yellow guy.
 Two different color blossoms on one plant?!